 The signs and symptoms of GBS vary according to age, but can include:

-- Non-pregnant adults – fever, headache, confusion, shortness of breath, a burning sensation when passing urine, frequent visits to the toilet to pass urine.
+- in non-pregnant adults – fever, headache, confusion, shortness of breath or cough (if pneumonia), a burning sensation when passing urine or frequent visits to the toilet to pass urine (if urinary tract infection), or red, swollen and painful skin (if cellulitis)

-- Pregnant women – fever, abdominal swelling, uterine tenderness.
+- in pregnant women – fever, abdominal swelling, uterine tenderness

-- Newborns – shortness of breath or difficulty breathing, lethargy.
+- in newborns – shortness of breath or difficulty breathing, lethargy, low blood pressure

-- Babies aged between one week and a few months – fever, lethargy, irritability, poor feeding, seizures.
+- in babies aged between one week and a few months – fever, lethargy, irritability, poor feeding, seizures.

-Some people are carriers, which means they harbour the bacteria but don’t show any symptoms of the infection.
+Some people are carriers of GBS, which means they harbour the bacteria but don’t show any symptoms of the infection.
 Common sites on the body where GBS may be carried include the vagina, bladder, the rectal (anal or back) passage and throat.

 Infection is usually short term.
 It is thought that around 12 to 15 per cent of Australian pregnant women carry GBS in their vagina.
-About one or two per cent of babies born to these carriers will develop GBS disease.
+A small proportion (less than two per cent) of babies born to these carriers will develop GBS disease.
 The risk of GBS infection is higher among premature babies.
+This risk can be reduced by giving the mother intravenous antibiotics during labour.

 The two types of GBS disease that affect babies include: